AlokChedambath64/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-GUI tic-tac-toe game with adversarial AI using Minimax algorithm.
+Tic-Tac-Toe game with adversarial AI using Minimax algorithm.

 There are two main files in this project: runner.py and tictactoe.py. tictactoe.py contains all of the logic for playing the game, and for making optimal moves.